XDflight/bbr3-debs/README.md

     1. Run `sysctl net.ipv4.tcp_ecn`.
 If the current value is `1`, no need to change.
     1. Otherwise, add `net.ipv4.tcp_ecn = 1` to one of the `sysctl.d` files.
 Instructions to do so can be found online.
 1. Reboot the system.
 To verify that the new kernel is working properly, please do the following checks:
-    - Running `uname -a` should give you the new kernel version and the `-bbr3` version suffix.
+    - Running `uname -r` should give you the new kernel version and the `-bbr3` version suffix.
     - Running `sysctl net.ipv4.tcp_congestion_control` should give you `bbr`.
     - Running `sysctl net.core.default_qdisc` should give you `fq_codel`.
     - Running `sysctl net.ipv4.tcp_fastopen` should give you `3` (if configured).
     - Running `sysctl net.ipv4.tcp_ecn` should give you `1` (if configured).
 1. Yay!
 Your system is now fully configured with BBR v3.

+### Update
+You can follow the same instructions above to update your kernel.